 How good is BMI as an indicator of body fatness?

-The correlation between the two is somewhat strong, but the body fatness levels of people will still differ somewhat when they have similar weights.
+The correlation between the two is somewhat strong, but the body fat levels of people will still differ somewhat when they have similar weights.

 Some general notes

-When people are at the same BMI, women will have more body fat than men.
+When people have the same BMI, women will have more body fat than men.

 At the same BMI, black people have less body fat than whites, and Asians have more body fat than whites do.